State Hazard Mitigation Plan (SHMP)

 Resilience depends on the whole community and is a shared responsibility for all levels of government, private and nonprofit sectors, and individuals.
 Working together, we can promote and implement mitigation activities and increase our awareness and resilience to threats, hazards, and vulnerabilities, and coordinate the development of mitigation strategies, actions, and plans to manage risk and create long-term sustainability for our state.

-Click to view the 2013 SHMP
+Click to view the full 2013 SHMP

 Previously Approved California SHMPs